Every Artist Has Three Communities – they are separate from one another.

 Final takeaway: Engagement with all 3 communities is crucial and each will take a different strategy but keep in mind: Studies show, (if you’re talking from a sales perspective), that it’s 10 times easier to keep a customer than it is to make a brand new one.

 So, consider all 3 communities as separate pools of customers.
-You must dive in and play in each pool in order to get a game of Marco polo happening.
+You must dive in and play in each pool to get a game of Marco Polo happening.

-As you go reward each community by bringing them to center stage.
-Give them rewards and videos.
-Engage them in IM chats. or slide into their DMs and Hold contests for them and acknowledge them openly in front of your followers and fans.
+You reward each community by bringing them to center stage.
+Give them freebies like fun videos.
+Engage them in chats or slide into their DMs.
+Hold contests for them and acknowledge them openly in front of your followers and fans.

 I promise they will reward you deeply for your effort.